tcboni/Authentication/README.md

   If you are unfamiliar with session data, here's how it works: A single randomly-generated string is stored in an expiring cookie and used to reference a collection of data - the session data - which is stored on the server.
 If you are using an MVC framework, this is undoubtedly handled already.
 </blockquote>

 If at all possible, make sure the session cookie has the secure and HTTP Only flags set when sent to the browser.
 The httponly flag provides some protection against the cookie being read by a XSS attack.
 The secure flag ensures that the cookie is only sent back via HTTPS, and therefore protects against network sniffing attacks.
 The value of the cookie should not be predictable.
-Where a cookie referencing a non-existent session is presented, its value should be replaced immediately to prevent [session fixation](https://www.owasp.org/index.php/Session_Fixation)[session fixation].
+Where a cookie referencing a non-existent session is presented, its value should be replaced immediately to prevent [session fixation](https://www.owasp.org/index.php/Session_Fixation).

 ## PART II: How To Remain Logged In - The Infamous "Remember Me" Checkbox